selfup/repo-one/README.md

     Once fired up, the redirect to Heroku and the Rails app will speed up Enjoy it :)

-It is hosted on a private repo
+* It is hosted on a private repo

-Running on Heroku
+* Running on Heroku

-Developed on c9.io
+* Developed on c9.io

-Pictures now on AWS S3!!!
+* Pictures now on AWS S3!!!

+* Work in progress!

 :)

-Work in progress